Field Guide to the Impact of Legalized Marijuana

 This Window to the Law video examines the legal issues that a real estate professional may encounter as marijuana becomes legal for both medical and recreational use in many U.S. jurisdictions.
 View a slide presentation here.

 Property Management Concerns

-Medical Marijuana in Property Management, (Institute of Real Estate Management, 2015).
+Medical Marijuana in Property Management (link is external), (Institute of Real Estate Management, 2016).

 Legalized Marijuana: A New Meaning to ‘Going Green’ in Real Estate, (RISMedia, Apr.
 26, 2015).